npiv/chatblade/README.md

 #### Picking between gpt-3.5 and 4

-By default gpt-3.5 is used, you can switch at any point to 4 by using `-c 4` or the latest gpt-4-1106-preview by using `-c 4t`
+By default, gpt-3.5 is used, you can switch at any point to 4 by using `-c 4` or the latest 4o ("omni") by using `-c 4o`.

-Additionally you can pass any arbitrary full model name, eg `-c gpt-3.5-turbo-16k`
+Additionally, you can pass any arbitrary full model name, f.e. `-c gpt-3.5-turbo-16k`.

 #### Chatting interactively

-If you would prefer to chat interactively instead just use `chatblade -i`.
+If you preferred to chat interactively instead just use `chatblade -i`.

 #### Show streaming text (experimental)